Community: The American Way of Living

 Houston Vietnam Memorial.
 [Photos by Erica Allen-Kim]

 Third, the Houston Vietnam Memorial.
-It’s at first surprising to find a war memorial in the parking lot of a shopping center; this is one of many examples of how readily Houston’s commercial strips adapt to civic and cultural functions.
-Dedicated in 2005 and privately funded by Vietnamese Americans, the memorial is one of two that honors both Vietnamese and American veterans in the United States; the other is in the civic center of Westminster, in Orange County, California.
-The Houston Memorial adjoins Universal Plaza, owned by Hubert Vo, a state representative with an office on the site.
-Unlike Westminster’s, this memorial occupies an uneasy, hybrid place; neither vernacular roadside shrine nor official public monument, it is testimony to how Vietnamese immigrants have appropriated and politicized their adopted suburban landscapes.
+In her contribution to the Biennale, Erica Allen-Kim describes the project: "It may seem surprising that a shopping center parking lot serves as the site of a Vietnam War Memorial. but it is one of many examples of the adaptability of the commercial strip to civic and cultural functions in Houston.
+Dedicated in 2005 and privately funded by Vietnamese Americans, it is the second memorial to both Vietnamese and American veterans in the U.S. The memorial fronts Universal Plaza, which is owned by Hubert Vo, a state representative whose office is there.
+And unlike the civic center location of the Little Saigon memorial in Orange County, this memorial inhabits an uneasy place that is neither vernacular roadside shrine nor official public monument.
+It is a testimony to how Vietnamese immigrants have appropriated and politicized their adopted suburban landscapes."

 Life in any metropolitan region is full of such encounters with the unfamiliar.
 Whether one lives in the city center or suburbia, information flows are now too pervasive, and physical, psychological and social border crossings too frequent, for any community to remain closed or homogeneous.
 And these spaces of encounter are being joined by what one could call “spaces of opportunity.”
 The 2000 Census revealed that — for the first time — more immigrants live in suburbs than in central cities.
 It also revealed that immigrants are now more likely to move directly to the suburbs, rather than using older cities as so-called gateways.
 Why?
 As demographer Audrey Singer explains, in The New Immigrant Gateways, newcomers increasingly find more opportunity and cheaper land in the suburbs.